Amazon VPC: Designing Isolated Network Architectures on AWS

 --vpc-id vpc-xxxxx

-# Add rule to Security Group
+Add an ingress rule to a Security Group

 aws ec2 authorize-security-group-ingress \